Criipto

 You can try the above URL right now if you have a test user for Norwegian BankID.

-Authenticate with back-channel code flow
+Authenticate with back-channel Authorization Code Flow

 Example request